randhindi/unit-vc/README.md

 - cryptography (for blockchain or otherwise)
 - biotech (with a strong focus on longevity)

+Ticket size $50k-$250k.
+We like to reinvest in the next rounds too.

 Email [Kyle](mailto:kyle@unit.vc) to talk!

 ## Who we are